SajidCurious/SajidCurious/README.md

 Hey there 👋 I am a Front-end web developer from India.
-I like to make useful applications that makes impact and my tech stack is HTML, CSS and Javascript.
+I like to make useful applications that makes impact and my tech stack is HTML, CSS and Javascript and ReactJs

 ## 🚀 Languages and Tools: